-Don’t have a reputation of listening only to yourself!
+Don’t have a reputation for listening only to yourself!
 You can learn from anybody – your juniors, subordinates, or even those not as knowledgeable as you are.
-Prov.
-18:2 says, “A fool has no delight in understanding, but in expressing his own heart” (NKJV).
+Proverbs 18:2 says, “A fool has no delight in understanding, but in expressing his own heart” (NKJV).

-5. Seek counsel, ask questions and request for help.
+5. Seek counsel, ask questions, and request help.
 Don’t assume you know it all.
-The Laodicean church says, “I am rich, have become wealthy, and have need of nothing” (Rev. 3:17 NKJV).
+The Laodicean church says, “I am rich, have become wealthy, and have need of nothing” (Revelation 3:17 NKJV).
 That was an error.
 Anyone who has this attitude will be unteachable.
 Nobody knows everything.
 We all have our areas of ignorance.
 Even with regard to what you know, understand that knowledge is increasing and expanding every day.

-Prov.
-3:7a says you should not be wise in your own eyes.
-According to Prov 26:12, there is more hope for a fool than for someone who is wise in his own eyes.
+Proverbs 3:7a says you should not be wise in your own eyes.
+According to Proverbs 26:12, there is more hope for a fool than for someone who is wise in his own eyes.

 Don’t be ashamed to let people know you don’t know something.
 What you don’t know, you don’t know.
-Rom 12:16c says, “Don’t think you know it all!”
+Romans 12:16c says, “Don’t think you know it all!”
 (NLT).

 7. Accept responsibility for your failures and take correction.
-Prov.
-12:1 says, “To learn, you must love discipline; it is stupid to hate correction” (NLT).
+Proverbs 12:1 says, “To learn, you must love discipline; it is stupid to hate correction” (NLT).
 Don’t hate correction.
-29:1 says, “Whoever stubbornly refuses to accept criticism will suddenly be broken beyond repair” (NLT).
-Don’t pass the buck; don’t engage in blame game.
+Proverbs 29:1 says, “Whoever stubbornly refuses to accept criticism will suddenly be broken beyond repair” (NLT).
+Don’t pass the buck; don’t engage in a blame game.
 Admit your faults.
 Take correction; change your mind where you’re wrong.
 Don’t persist in error because of ego.
-Prov.
-17:10 says, “Rebuke is more effective for a wise man than a hundred blows on a fool” (NKJV).
-According to Prov.
-15:31-32, “The ear that hears the rebukes of life will abide among the wise.
+Proverbs 17:10 says, “Rebuke is more effective for a wise man than a hundred blows on a fool” (NKJV).
+According to Proverbs 15:31-32, “The ear that hears the rebukes of life will abide among the wise.
 He who disdains instruction despises his own soul, but he who heeds rebuke gets understanding” (NKJV).

 Benefits of being teachable

 2. It keeps you humble and helps you to grow in humility.
-Pride and insecurity are main reasons for being unteachable.
-25:9 says, “The humble He guides in justice, and the humble He teaches His way” (NKJV).
-According to Prov 13:10, “By pride comes nothing but strife, but with the well-advised is wisdom” (NKJV).
+Pride and insecurity are the main reasons for being unteachable.
+Psalm 25:9 says, “The humble He guides in justice, and the humble He teaches His way” (NKJV).
+According to Proverbs 13:10, “By pride comes nothing but strife, but with the well-advised is wisdom” (NKJV).

 5. People will respect you or regard you as a person of integrity.
-People respect and have regard for you when you humble yourself and seek to be knowledge, instead of hiding your ignorance and pretending.
-They will see you as a person of integrity when you can admit you errors or mistakes and not lie or engage in blame game.
+People respect and have regard for you when you humble yourself and seek to be knowledgeable, instead of hiding your ignorance and pretending.
+They will see you as a person of integrity when you can admit your errors or mistakes and not lie or engage in a blame game.

 Conclusion: Are you teachable?
 If you’re not teachable your life won’t get better and your ignorance will be your shame.
 “For whoever has [a teachable heart], to him more [understanding] will be given; and whoever does not have [a yearning for truth], even what he has will be taken away from him” (Mark 4:25 Amplified Bible).